 Funds will be allocated in two rounds: the first $500,000 granted in 2023, the remaining $500,000 granted in 2024.
 If demand exceeds funds in the first round, COED will evaluate awarding additional funds during this first round.
 If we receive fewer applications than available funding, we will extend the application window.

 COED will review applications as expeditiously as possible and communicate status to applicants throughout the process.

 Frequently Asked Questions on how to complete your application can be found below.
 Any additional questions will be answered by the COED Team at email@example.com or 770-528-4912.

-There are three tiers of grant, based on number of W2 employees.
+There are three application tiers, based on number of employees:

 - If you have 1-10 (W2) employees, you are eligible to apply for up to $10,000;